Objectives

 Protecting, Winning and Expanding Statutory Legal Rights

 Within a very limited scale, Nagarik Mancha tries to offer legal help and advice to struggling working people of ‘sick’, closed and other industries.
-Besides as an organisation concerned with citizens’ interest, Nagarik Mancha presents itself to different judicial and quasi-judicial forums.
+Besides, as an organisation concerned with citizens’ interests, Nagarik Mancha presents itself to different judicial and quasi-judicial forums.
 Some examples of legal interventions are:

 Search for Alternatives